Our Social Responsibility

 Company agreements are structured around key areas such as skills development, career management, concern for professional equality and work-life balance and social cohesion as factors that generate sustainable performance.
 They form a consistent whole.

-Based on 2019 data, the AMF obtained a gender equality index of 98/100 (the same as in 2018, the first year this index was calculated).
+Based on 2020 data, the AMF obtained a gender equality index of 97/100 (as a reminder, it was 98/100 in 2018 and 2019).
 This indicator is designed to measure pay and promotion gaps between men and women and is particularly high, reflecting the attention that the AMF pays to the issue of professional equality.